Online Master of Public Health Program

 - Health Communications

 - Gender Communication

 No GRE/GMAT Required

 Apply now to earn your Master of Public Health degree from Spring Hill College.
-Our flexible, fully online program will give you the experience you need, regardless of your schedule.
+Our flexible, fully online program will give you the education and experience you need, regardless of your schedule.
 Here’s what you’ll need to apply:

 |A completed online application|

 |A baccalaureate degree or higher from an accredited college or university|

 |Three letters of recommendation from academic or professional references, a resume/curriculum vitae, and statement of purpose and objectives|